rgeraldporter/inquiry-monad/README.md

 -   [Birds Around Me](https://glitch.com/edit/#!/local-birds?path=server.js:70:1) - reads a user's GPS position, and retrieves birds reported to [eBird](https://ebird.org/) via eBird API.
 Inquiry is used to then answer a series of questions about the data.
 -   [Inquiry Weather Example](https://glitch.com/edit/#!/weather-checker?path=server.js:91:6) - reads the current weather forecast from Environment Canada for various places and answers some questions about results.

-## Inquiry process types
+## Inquiry types

-There are three process types for Inquiry:
+There are three types of Inquiry:

 -   `Inquiry` (syncronous-only)
 -   `InquiryP` (supports Promises)